icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/outgoing-request.md

     end
 ```

-On the other side, the dispatcher of the incoming request sees only one continuous request payload.
+On the other side, the dispatcher sees only one continuous incoming request payload.

 ## Request features

-It is common for invokers in an invocation pipeline to transmit information to each other during an invocation.
+It is common for the invokers in an invocation pipeline to transmit information to each other during an invocation.
 For
 example, the Retry interceptor needs to communicate with the ConnectionCache to make sure the ConnectionCache does not
-keep retrying on the same server address.
+keep retrying with the same server address.
 These invokers get and set request features (C# link) for these
 communications.

 You can also use these features to communicate with the invocation pipeline.
 For example, you can set the feature